Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Additional experiments and examples

 In details, the model order selection method \cite{Lange2004} selects $K=4$, followed by $K=6$.
 The model explorer \cite{Ben-Hur2002} finds $K=6$ as the best solution, followed by $K=4$.
 These results are consistent across initialization schemes (random, $K$-means++, best of several runs).
 Hence, random initialization will not help creating instability by jumping.
-Furthermore, our stability criterion Stadion was able to find $K=2$ among the set of tested values $\{1, \ldots, 6\}$ (here with uniform noise and $\mathbf{\Omega} = \{2, \ldots, 6\}$).
+Stadion with additive noise was able to find $K=2$ among the set of tested values $\{1, \ldots, 6\}$ (see Figure~\ref{fig:sampling-killer-paths}).
 This is not only due to adding the within-cluster stability.
 As evidence, we replaced $\varepsilon$-AP by a bootstrap perturbation: Stadion with bootstrapping also fails, selecting $K=1$ as the best solution followed by $K=4$, and this for all initialization schemes.